 First, you don’t need sewing lessons to make a space cushion.
 We thought we cleared up all that nonsense about aliens needing naps about two paragraphs ago.
 So please put away the needle and thread.
 And the thimble.
 Okay, let’s get down to the business of defensive driving by making a space cushion.

 Finally, you don’t want any cars next to you.
 How do you manage this?
-By adjusting your speed either up or down so that you aren’t riding along James Dean style in some kind of misconceived road race on the highway.
+By adjusting your speed either up or down so that you aren’t riding along with James Dean’s style in some kind of misconceived road race on the highway.

 Now that you know what a space cushion in, why it’s necessary, and how to make one, you’d best be on your way.
 Leave plenty of time between your departure and your arrival so you’re never the one tailgating.